tpvets_logo.jpg (2726 bytes) TOA PAYOH VETS

 At the time of this report, it was 4 p.m on day 6 after surgery , the Silkie Terrier was taken out from his crate.
 "He prefers the grass patch to pee," James said.
 The 8-year-old male dog with urethral and bladder stone removal surgery on June 7, 2007 lifted up his left hind leg and easily peed light yellow urine.
 Before surgery, he put up his hind leg for over an eternity of several seconds with little or no dark brown urine coming out.

-She is an experienced veterinarian who used to be my intern as a 20-year-old who was doing "A" levels at night.
+Owner's permission to talk to the other vet.
+It is always ethical to get the permission from the owner to talk to the other veterinarian who first saw the case.
+Sometimes this was ot possible due to the personality traits of the other veterinarian.
+However, in this case, the veterinarian was very helpful in giving me the history of the case.
+Our paths crossed.
+She used to be my intern as a 20-year-old who was doing "A" levels at night.
 A girl who wanted to be a veterinarian.
 She saw practice for a few months before she went for her foundation studies in Kuala Lumpur and later studied veterinary medicine in Australia.
 That was at least 15 - 20 years ago.
-I have no doubt about her competence to do the surgery as she was with a top veterinary practice for some years before setting up her own practice.
-She was kind enough to share her surgical experiences about urohydropropulsion using lubricant and saline and the surgical procedures.
+I have no doubt about her competence to do the surgery, but it was the cost of surgery that made the owner seek me.
+I don't know how much she charged but the market rate would be around $1,000 as the surgery would take as long as one hour.

 Electrolytes and antibiotics given orally for first 2 days at least.
 Make sure that the Elizabeth collar is much bigger.
 Also check every 2 hourly.
 Home-cooked food needed.
 Make sure that he does not take dry dog food.
 He was as strong dog, looking much younger than his peers.

 If you send this dog home immediately after surgery, most likely there will be lots of problems as the urethral area stitches break down, resulting in a hole in the urethra.
 Dog then leaks urine via the urethral opening --- very unsatisfying situation for many owners.
-It is preferred that the dog stays at least 14 days but costs will be higher.
+It is preferred that the dog stays at least 14 days but costs would be higher.

 Copyright © Asiahomes Internet

 All rights reserved.
+Revised: July 16, 2009